tinkoff-ai/probabilistic-embeddings/README.md

 4. Logs and checkpoints will be saved to `./<logs-and-checkpoints-root>`.
 The default logging format is Tensorboard.

-## WanDB support
+## WandB support

-To enable WanDB logging run the experiment with command:
+To enable WandB logging run the experiment with command:
 ```bash
 WANDB_ENTITY=<entity-name> \
 WANDB_API_KEY=<api-key> \